MicrosoftDocs/OData-docs/Odata-docs/webapi/convention-model-builder.md

 ### CLR Models

-We also use the *Customer-Order* business model presented in abstract section.
+We also use the *Customer-Order* business model present in the abstract section.

 ### Build the Edm Model

-The following codes can add all related entity types, complex types, enum type and the corresponding entity sets into the Edm model:
+The following code can add all related entity types, complex types, enum type and the corresponding entity sets into the Edm model:
 ```C#
 public static IEdmModel GetConventionModel()
 {